 Walt Disney World serves a lot of food, an awful lot of food.
 There are over 6,000 food items available at more than 475 different locations.

-We have created a Guide to Walt Disney World Dining for Beginners which is full of helpful information to plan your vacation.
+We have created a Guide to Walt Disney World Dining, which is full of helpful information.
 Our guide includes information on the type of restaurants available, how to get those essential dining reservations & plenty of hints & tips.

 Special Events & Festivities at Walt Disney World